Mastercard/p11perftest/README.md

  - 'aes-1' : a 128 bits AES key, with CKA_ENCRYPT=true
  - 'aes-2' : a 256 bits AES key, with CKA_ENCRYPT=true

+There is a script at `scripts/createkeys.sh` to create these keys, using the PKCS#11 toolkit.